Relativistic spin hydrodynamics with torsion and linear response theory for spin relaxation: Linear response theory for spin hydrodynamics

 As shown in the previous section, the rotational viscosity $\etas$ gives the relaxation rate of spin polarization.
 Our primary question is how to evaluate it from an underlying QFT such as QCD.
 We formulate in this section the linear-response theory based on the first-order formalism, which gives the Green-Kubo formula to evaluate the spin relaxation rate from the field-theory Green's functions.

 First of all, we note that the spin density is a non-hydrodynamic mode with a characteristic relaxation rate $\Gamma_s$, and therefore, it disappears in the strict hydrodynamic regime $\omega \ll \Gamma_s$ in our setup, where the local equilibrium state does not support vorticity.
-Thus, when writing the equations of spin hydrodynamics, we implicitly assume that we are working in the frequency scale given by $\omega \gtrsim \Gamma_s$ (recall Figure~\ref{fig:energy-scale}).
-As a result, the small frequency limit which we will use below is not the strict $\omega \to 0$ limit, but should be regarded as a constrained limit $\Gamma_s \ll \omega \ll \Gamma$, where $\Gamma$ represents the relaxation scale of other non-hydrodynamic modes.
+Thus, when writing the equations of spin hydrodynamics, we implicitly assume that we are working on the frequency scale given by $\omega \gtrsim \Gamma_s$ (recall Figure~\ref{fig:energy-scale}).
+In other words, depending on the frequency scale of interest to us, the constitutive relation of the spin hydrodynamics is further reduced to be the usual hydrodynamics as

+where $\Gamma$ represents the relaxation scale of other non-hydrodynamic modes.
+Here, we specified the constitutive relation in the true hydrodynamic regime $\omega \ll \Gamma_s$ by equating the source term of the spin equation of motion with zero.
+As a result, the small frequency limit which we will use below is not the strict $\omega \to 0$ limit, but should be regarded as a constrained limit $\Gamma_s \ll \omega \ll \Gamma$.
 This is in sharp contrast to the usual $\omega \to 0$ limit used in the Green-Kubo formulae for other transport coefficients for conserved charges.

 We then introduce a mechanical perturbation~\cite{Luttinger:1964zz}, and identify the rotational viscosity from the linear response of the system to the background perturbation.
 The basic strategy is to compute the perturbation of currents in first order of the background torsion, and to match the result with the constitutive relation in our spin hydrodynamics, \eqref{eq:CR1} or \eqref{eq:CR2}.
 From the first equation of \eqref{eq:CR2}, one sees that the bulk and shear viscosities are captured by the torsion-free spin connection, which results in the usual Green-Kubo formula for them.
 Thus, we focus on the rotational viscosity in the following discussion.